-DeviceGuru writes: In light of the FAA's recent approval of two unmanned drones for commercial operation in U.S. airspace (Slashdot), it's interesting to see the bits and pieces for building commercial UAVs falling into place.
+__aajbyc7391 writes: In light of the FAA's recent approval of two unmanned drones for commercial operation in U.S. airspace (Slashdot), it's interesting to see the bits and pieces for building commercial UAVs falling into place.
 For example, Airware demonstrated its line of autopilot computers for UAVs this week at AUVSI Unmanned Systems 2013 in Washington DC.
 The devices include multi-rotor capabilities, and support various radios, GPS and inertial systems, servo interfaces, and onboard interfaces such as USB and CAN.
 The autopilot controllers run a configurable, royalty-free AirwareOS embedded Linux OS, making them amenable to considerable customization.
 Adding to that the fact that Airware recently received $10.7 million in funding from Google Ventures and several other investors raises the question: What's next, Google self-driving drones?

+Attend or create a Slashdot 20th anniversary party!
 DEAL: For $25 - Add A Second Phone Number To Your Smartphone for life!
 Use promo code SLASHDOT25.
-Also, Slashdot's now on IFTTT.
-Check it out!
-Check out the new SourceForge HTML5 Internet speed test! ×
+Check out the new SourceForge HTML5 Internet speed test. ×